Myvar/icos-dev/docs.md

     }
 ```

-Again it is recommended to place this in the services folder.
+Again, it is recommended to place this in the services folder.
 The two attributes that you want to change or the last to the ``domain`` and ``domain path``.
 Every method in the API way of doing things must return an HTTP response and accept an HTTP request as the first argument.
 The attribute defining the path is also mandatory.
 We will discuss this attribute in a later section in this documentation entitled attributes .

 Now let's look at the implementation of the Gateway :
 ```csharp